Byzantine Fault Tolerance

 Ringo said that George wants to call the album Rubber Soul

-Here John will note a contradiction: Paul told him they want to call the album revolver, George also told him that Paul wants to call the album revolver, only Ringo for some reason claims that George wants to call the album Rubber Soul.
+Here John will note a contradiction: Paul told him they want to call the album Revolver, George also told him that Paul wants to call the album Revolver, only Ringo for some reason claims that Paul wants to call the album Rubber Soul.

-What John essentially does is second order majority voting.
-He sees how Paul, George and Ringo voted on how Paul wants to call the album.
-Note that even though Paul is the subject of discussion, his vote counts exactly as much as George and Paul.
+How should John resolve this contradiction?
+Essentially, the answer is second-order majority voting: John tallies how all Beetles voted on how Paul wants to call the album.
+Note that even though Paul is the subject of discussion, his vote counts exactly as much as George and Ringo's.

 It is not hard to complete this line of thought, and convince ourselves that no matter how Ringo tries to cheat, as long the rest of the Beetles follow the protocol there is no way for him to coerce a decision that is not backed by a strict majority.